obaidurrehman123/Auth_And_Autherization/README.md

 ## Api Routes

 **1. Creating a super user :** localhost:4000/api/v1/superuser/createSuper  "No need to add the data add the credentials in code file for user".

 **2. Login as a superuser:** localhost:4000/api/v1/superuser/superuserlogin "Send the "email" and "password" through postman and get JWT token".

 ## Now you are successfully registered as a superuser and can create a user and assign permissions

-## Note: Please note that in order to create a user, an authenticated token is required and provide that in headers.
+## Note: Please note that in order to create a user, an authenticated token of superuser is required and provide that in headers.

 **3.Create a user:** localhost:4000/api/v1/userroutes/addingUser

 ** This is how you need to create a user through postman **

+**Method:POST**

 {
   "firstname":"ahmad",